Vera11113/Portfolio/data-analysis/avito-demand-analysis/README.md

 - `avito_parser.py` – A web scraper that collects product listings from Avito.
 - `demand_analysis.ipynb` – A notebook where demand is modeled based on price, income, and advertising variables.
-- `data.csv` – A dataset containing parsed listing information.
+- `ethno_jewelery.csv` – A dataset containing parsed listing information.

 ## 📈 Goal